ruisoho/rynix-fm-management/README.md

 - Check browser console for errors
 - Verify all dependencies are installed

-**Electron app not starting**:
+**Web application not loading**:
-- Make sure both backend and frontend servers are running
+- Check if both backend and frontend servers are running
-- Check Electron console for errors
+- Verify browser console for errors
-- Verify `electron/main.js` configuration
+- Ensure you're accessing the correct URL (http://localhost:3000)

 **Build failures**:
 - Clear node_modules and reinstall dependencies